+Dessert makes us go weak in the knees.
+It's a warm blanket on a cold winter evening.
+It's icing on a cake and the climax to an absolutely spectacular movie.
+There is no denying the fact, that desserts give a befitting end to any meal.
+And Indians?
+We have a penchant for sweets, no doubt.
 Not only are desserts part of our staple fare, but they are also offered in our places of worship.
 Be it the khada prasad at Gurudwaras or the boondi ladoos served at temples, desserts form an integral part of our sacred offerings.
+And by and large, all Indian desserts use sugar, milk and khoya as staple ingredients.

 The good old delight made with khoya, fried golden and finally dipped in saffron induced sugar syrup.
-Also a festive favorite!
+Also a festive favourite!

 A melt-in-the-mouth dessert!
 Bengal's super hit sweet, made with cottage cheese, cardamom and saffron.
 One of the easiest way to please the sweet tooth!